Kalana-Thilakarathna/book-review-app/README.md

 This is a Book Review App that allows users to review and rate books.
 The app is built using modern web technologies and provides a user-friendly interface for book enthusiasts.

 ## Features
-- User authentication and authorization
+- Create Reviews: Users can create new book reviews.
+- Read Reviews: Users can view a list of all book reviews and individual review details.
+- Update Reviews: Users can edit existing book reviews.
-- Add, edit, and delete book reviews
+- Delete Reviews: Users can delete book reviews.
-- Rate books
-- Search for books
+- Rating System: Users can rate books using a star rating system.
 - Responsive design

 ## Setup